Jewel Puts On A Leggy Display Wearing Tie-Dye T-Shirt Dress & Cowboy Boots

 In the first shot, Jewel was captured from the knees-up in front of a backdrop of trees.
 She rested both her arms beside her and tilted her head up while gazing directly at the camera lens with a smile.
 In the background, a small dog was visible.

 In the next slide, the Concrete Evidence: A Fixer Upper Mystery actress was snapped from behind, giving fans an eyeful of her attire from the back.
-Jewel appeared to be looking down and enjoying an outing with what is seemingly her pet.
+Jewel appeared to be looking down and enjoying an outing with what appeared to be her pet.

-In the third and final frame, the talented songstress attached a pic of the poem, “Walk With Peace,” that was printed on her top.

 In the span of nine hours, her post racked up more than 7,000 likes and over 260 comments, proving to be very popular with her followers.